 Information for Students Applying to Dermatology

 Please check back here regularly for updates to the application process as well as guidelines and answers to common questions.
-A statement with additional information has also been released by the Association of Professors of Dermatology Residency Program Directors Section.
+A statement (pdf) with additional information has been released by the Association of Professors of Dermatology Residency Program Directors Section.

-We highly encourage applicants to our standard track to complete the supplemental ERAS application as we will be using the data to further our goals of holistic review.
-This information will be combined with the data in the MyERAS application to better understand applicants’ path to medicine, prior experiences and activities, and what is meaningful to each applicant.
 Please be honest in your responses, as this will help us and you gauge whether our program can fully appreciate your contributions and prior experiences, and support your goals and unique learning style.

 Pre- and post-interview communication

 We follow the guidelines laid out by the Association of Professors of Dermatology and will not consider other informal mechanisms of showing interest including emails from you or an advocate, letters of intent, or thank you notes.
 Please do not send this type of communication either pre- or post-interview.
 If you have specific questions about the program, these can be directed to either Ms. Megan Ritterbusch, our program coordinator, or Dr. Rosman.
 For general inquiries about the program, please refer to this website and our social media accounts.
 We will communicate with you via email regarding interview information and status of your application.
 For the standard track, we will not provide additional information about your position on our rank list or likelihood of matching with us.